Nipah Virus – PCR and Serology

 Clearly label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier such as the patient’s date of birth or Health Card Number.
 For additional information see Criteria for Acceptance of Patient Specimens.
 Failure to provide this information may result in rejection or testing delay.

+Each specimen must be submitted with a separate PHO General Test Requisition, with all required fields completed.
 It is MANDATORY to provide the clinical information, relevant travel(s), and relevant exposure risk factors.
 Test requests that are submitted without the appropriate mandatory information will be subject to cancellation.

 Timing of Specimen Collection